Read about the Oxford Patient Safety Collaborative’s current mental health programme here

-This is important because failure to return to wards from periods of leave has several consequences for patients, their families, staff, the public and other agencies, including
+Failure to return to wards from periods of leave has consequences for patients, their families, staff, the public and other agencies, including:

-- Increased workload for staff and other agencies in time spent ensuring the patients wellbeing and safe return
+- increased workload for staff and other agencies in ensuring the patient’s wellbeing and safe return.

-The project follows Institute for Health Improvement (IHI) methodology to test interventions directed towards the introduction of:
+The project followed Institute for Health Improvement (IHI) methodology to test interventions directed towards the introduction of:

-- The use of business cards with messages of care and contact numbers for the ward
+- business cards with messages of care and contact numbers for the ward

 - This project featured in the national ‘Patient Safety Collaboratives: Making care safer for all’ report published in July 2016